mausimus/ShaderBeam/README.md

 ### Usage Guide

 > [!IMPORTANT]
-> If you have an OLED, disable LCD Anti-retention.
-It causes occasional stutters as it desyncs CRT refresh rate from content refresh rate, and is not needed for OLEDs.
+> If you have an OLED, make sure to select it to disable LCD Anti-retention.
+It causes occasional
+> stutters as it desyncs CRT refresh rate from content refresh rate, and is not needed for OLEDs.

 * ShaderBeam is fullscreen-only, you can change the display to use via UI.
 * Upon startup ShaderBeam will automatically start simulation using default parameters.